-The drain is located behind the front panel on the far right side, grasp the hose bib cap and turn it counter clockwise.
+The drain is located behind the front panel of the spa, grasp the hose bib cap and turn it counter clockwise.
 Attach a garden hose, if desired.
 Turn the black knob on the side of the valve a quarter turn.
 Draining times may vary by model using the external hose bib.
 A sump pump may also be used to drain the spa quickly.
+Be sure to replace the cap once the spa has been drained.